4 Keys to Help Our Prayers Be Accepted by God

 Luke 18:1-8 says: “And he spoke a parable to them to this end, that men ought always to pray, and not to faint; Saying, There was in a city a judge, which feared not God, neither regarded man: And there was a widow in that city; and she came to him, saying, Avenge me of my adversary.
 And he would not for a while: but afterward he said within himself, Though I fear not God, nor regard man; Yet because this widow troubles me, I will avenge her, lest by her continual coming she weary me.
 And the Lord said, Hear what the unjust judge said.
 And shall not God avenge his own elect, which cry day and night to him, though he bear long with them?
 I tell you that he will avenge them speedily.
 Nevertheless when the Son of man comes, shall he find faith on the earth?”
 From the Lord Jesus’ parable, we understand that we should not be too anxious for quick results whatever we pray to God for, because God is a practical God, who does not do supernatural things.
 He accomplishes people’s prayers according to His principle: sometimes He tests our faith and loyalty before Him; sometimes He purifies our inner contamination.
-Accordingly no matter what difficulty we face in our life or in our service, we should, like the widow who asked the judge to avenge her, have a heart of persevering, come to pray and seek before God frequently, wait for God’s will to reveal itself to us and not be disheartened.
+Accordingly, no matter what difficulty we face in our life or in our service, we should, like the widow who asked the judge to avenge her, have a heart of persevering, come to pray and seek before God frequently, and wait for God’s will to reveal itself to us and not be disheartened.
 Just as when the Israelites suffered the Pharaoh’s oppression in Egypt, they ceaselessly prayed and called to God so that He could deliver them from tribulations.
 Although God didn’t answer them at once after their prayers, they were not disheartened, but had a trust in and dependence on God, and constantly prayed to God.
-Finally, God raised up Moses to guide them out of Egypt and go to the good land of Canaan.
-Facing matters, if we can constantly pray to God, and not be discouraged or passive, we will be enlightened and illuminated by the Holy Spirit, and see God’s almighty deeds.
+Finally, God raised up Moses to guide them out of Egypt to the good land of Canaan.
+Facing matters, if we can constantly pray to God and not be discouraged or passive, we will be enlightened and illuminated by the Holy Spirit and see God’s almighty deeds.